jmix-framework/jmix-docs/README.md

 The AsciiDoc IntelliJ plugin correctly recognizes all modules by their `antora.yml` files and allows you to make cross-references.

+### Contributing a Jmix Guide

+To add a new guide to the Jmix documentation, follow the steps outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+The guide explains how to:

+* Set up a new example project based on the Jmix template.
+* Organize your documentation structure with Antora.
+* Submit your guide for review and integration into the Jmix Docs.

 ## Building

 * Install Node LTS release from https://nodejs.org